vsrinivas/fuchsia/docs/kernel_cmdline.md

 It is useful for alternate boot modes (like a factory test or system unit tests).

+The pathname used here is relative to `/boot`, so it should not start with a `/` prefix.

+Note that this option does not work for executables that are linked with libraries other than libc and the dynamic linker.

+Example: `userboot=bin/core-tests`

 ## userboot.shutdown

 If this option is set, userboot will attempt to power off the machine